R.A.D. Women's Self Defense

 How Do I Sign Up?

-To register you can call Buchanan City Police Department at 269-695-5120, or register by email.
-If you are emailing, please include your full name, date of birth, email, and phone number.
+To register, please send an email to abaggett@cityofbuchanan.com.
+Please include your full name, age, email, and phone number.
 A confirmation email will be sent to you after you sign up, and you will be contacted by the instructor prior to the course date.

 Ages